 How to Make a Gingerbread and Peppermint Banner

 - Free printable template – Link at the bottom of this post

 - Glue stick, scissors, and hole punch

 I made little gingerbread house treat boxes for each guest and set them at their place.
 They could fill them with all the leftover candy and treats once the party had ended.
-The tutorial and free printables for these can be found here!

 My husband made hot cocoa which turned out amazing!
 This was our first time making it from scratch.
-He found the recipe from Crystal, over at Mrs Happy Homemaker, you can check it out here.
+He found the recipe from Crystal, over at Mrs Happy Homemaker.
 It was so good we are planning to make it again when his family comes for Christmas next week.
-My husband and his friends added peppermint schnapps to it and said it was delicious…I’ll have to take their word for it!
+My husband and his friends added Peppermint Schnapps to it and said it was delicious.
+I’ll have to take their word for it!
 I’ll give it a try when I’m not pregnant, but for now the plain version was so good I don’t think I’m missing anything!

 Gingerbread houses are so fun to decorate and we had a blast.
-Do you decorate houses for the holidays?
+Do you decorate gingerbread houses for the holidays?
 I’m getting excited for this weekend – Saturday is cookie day with my family and we will be busy making all our favorite Christmas cookies!